pont-us/batchpdfconvert/README.md

 I sometimes come across PowerPoint files containing useful information that I'd like to keep, but PowerPoint is not a good archival format.
 In order to ensure future readability I prefer to convert these files to PDF.
+The conversion can be done manually be opening a PowerPoint file in LibreOffice and exporting it as a PDF, but this becomes inconvenient when many files need to be converted; there are also some minor tweaks I like to perform before the conversion, which would be tedious to do by hand.

+`batchpdfconvert` provides a command-line interface to the LibreOffice conversion functionality via the UNO API.
+It makes the following modifications to the files when saving:

-In addition, many PowerPoint files are unnecessarily large, because they include excessively high-resolution bitmap graphics.
-Usually the text is the content I'm mainly interested in, so I prefer to reduce the resolution and increase the compression level of any images when converting to PDF.
+- Many PowerPoint files are unnecessarily large, because they include excessively high-resolution bitmap graphics.
+Usually the text is the content I'm mainly interested in, so `batchpdfconvert` exports all images to JPEGs with an 80% compression ratio.

-The conversion can be done manually be opening a PowerPoint file in LibreOffice and exporting it as a PDF, but this becomes inconvenient when many files need to be converted.
-Additionally, LibreOffice sometimes converts text with the "shadow" decoration to two separate, overlapping, selectable text objects.
-Some PDF readers make it impossible to select just one of these text lines, so any text copied out of the PDF has each word, or each character, duplicated.

-batchpdfconvert provides a command-line interface to the LibreOffice conversion functionality via the UNO API.
-Additionally, it removes the shadow effect throughout the file before performing the conversion.
+- LibreOffice sometimes converts text with the "shadow" decoration to two separate, overlapping, selectable text objects.
+Some PDF readers make it impossible to select just one of these text lines, so any text copied out of the PDF has each word, or each character, duplicated. `batchpdfconvert` therefore removes the shadow effect throughout the file before performing the conversion.

+- Occasionally I find an object in a PowerPoint file with a negative x position, so that its leftmost portion is clipped off the edge of the slide. `batchpdfconvert` finds such objects and changes the x position to 0, moving them onto the page.

 Installation
 ------------